jfjlaros/simpleRPC/docs/protocol.rst

 Protocol
 ========

-In this section we describe the serial protocol.
+In this section we describe the RPC protocol.

 Every exported method defined using the ``interface()`` function (see the :doc:`usage_device` section) is assigned a number between 0 and 254 in order of